 New school opened on 29th October, eventually to become the Primary School before finally closing in 1993(?).

 It was offered the Saxmundham Urban Council who declined to buy it.

 The town's waste water had been discharged into the Fromus.
-Aline Aldous, in her rememincences, recalls how her mother was unable to hold summer parties on the lawns of Hurts Hall because the smell from the river.
+Aline Aldous recalled how her mother was unable to hold summer parties on the lawns of Hurts Hall due to the smell from the river.

 Lord Stradbroke laid the foundation stone for the Freemason's Lodge on July 2nd.

 Captain Atkinson converted a building in Church Street to form The Playhouse cinema.